What we’re about

 Tips:

-- Haven't seen the movie in a while?
+- Haven't seen the movie before?
 You're in for a treat - try to watch the movie sometime before we meet (Streaming Options).
 Just like a book club we don't watch the movie at our meetup, just discuss it.
 You don't have to watch the movie to join us, but it'll be more fun if you can.

 - I usually take a few notes while I watch to keep from forgetting the most interesting stuff.
 If you think of some interesting discussion topics while you watch, bring 'em with you!